giannetti/TEI-Close-Reading/readme.md

 + Any persons mentioned (including any he/she if they refer to a specific person)
 + Any places mentioned
-+ Any claims, assertions or arguments made
++ Any claims, assertions or arguments made, or statements in need of clarification

 Now that you have noted these, you are going to put proper code around them.